Dance Camp 2025

 Decadent Desserts

 You can also contribute to the Dancing Bears by donating and/or buying Decadent Desserts during the weekend.
 An assortment of donated treats (baked goods, mixed nuts, dried fruits, etc.) will be available each evening in the dance hall.
-You can record "purchased" treats on a tally sheet that will be counted at the end of camp.
+You can record "purchased" treats on a tally sheet that will be totaled up at the end of camp.

 Packing list!